 Description and History

 The internationally recognized date for Holocaust Remembrance Day corresponds to the 27th day of Nisan on the Hebrew calendar and it marks the anniversary of the Warsaw Ghetto Uprising.
-In 2023, Yom HaShoah will be recognized beginning at sunset on Monday, April 17 and run until nightfall on Tuesday, April 18.
+In 2024, Yom HaShoah will be recognized beginning at sunset on the evening of April 23 – April 24.

 Professional Learning Resources